frite/dawnscanner/Roadmap.md

 ## Version 1.3.0

+* Integrate a JS parser to detect DOM based XSS
 * Add support for ERB for in detect\_views
 * Add preliminary javascript support
 * adding test for CVE-2011-4969  XSS in jquery < 1.6.2